atsu-oku/vmMigration/README.md

 - Covers the full lifecycle: clone → destination vCenter registration → NIC rebuild → guest IP/GW/DNS/static routes → Storage vMotion.
 - Validates the applied configuration via the vSphere Automation SDK REST APIs.
 Falls back to `nmcli` verification when the automation APIs are unavailable.
 - Reworked default-gateway detection combines source route metadata with guest inspection to correctly identify the owning NIC.
+When the source VM exposes no default route, the script falls back to the PRD segment rule (third octet 160/162) and labels the inference in the logs.
 - Normalises DNS comparisons to stop false “missing DNS” warnings and reports only meaningful differences.
-- Avoids duplicate static-route application across NICs and keeps `nmcli` connections in autoconnect mode for post-reboot resilience.
+- Avoids duplicate static-route application across NICs, clears stale default routes before reconfiguration, and keeps `nmcli` connections in autoconnect mode for post-reboot resilience.
 - Provides guided rollback steps (VM deletion, datastore clean-up) when a failure occurs mid-flight.

 ---